When working on a project, individually or collaboratively, you may encounter the following scenarios:

 If you add a new feature to your project, you run the risk of accidentally breaking your working code as you test the feature.
 This would cause unexpected issues for active users of your project, even if the only active user is you.

-When you collaborate with others, and everyone works on the master branch simultaneously, there could be a lot of confusion and conflicting changes.
+When you collaborate with others, and everyone works on the main branch simultaneously, there could be a lot of confusion and conflicting changes.

 Some code/feature might not be interesting for everyone.
 There may need to be a way to allow new work to be done on a project whilst protecting work that has already been done.

 Git branches are extremely valuable when addressing any of these issues.
-For every Git project, by default, you have one branch called ‘master’ where all commits are recorded.
-The branching feature of Git allows us to create a copy of a project that we can work on and continue to make commits to without integrating them into the master branch right away.
-Meanwhile, one can continue to make commits on the master branch, which is untouched by the changes made on other branches.
-Once you are happy with whatever you were working on on a branch, you can merge it into your master branch (or indeed any other branch).
+For every Git project, by default, you have one branch called ‘main’ where all commits are recorded.
+The branching feature of Git allows us to create a copy of a project that we can work on and continue to make commits to without integrating them into the main branch right away.
+Meanwhile, one can continue to make commits on the main branch, which is untouched by the changes made on other branches.
+Once you are happy with whatever you were working on on a branch, you can merge it into your main branch (or indeed any other branch).
 Merging will be covered in the Merging Branches in Git subchapter.

 Using branches keeps working code safe, particularly in collaborations.
 Each contributor can have their own branch or branches which are only merged into the main project when they are ready.